Flood Hazard Area Resolution 1/2021

 Information regarding the Council's flood hazard area resolution and associated building standards can be found below:

-- Council resolution - Minutes from Council meeting held 17 December 2019 (to be attached)
+- Council resolution - Minutes from Council meeting held 21 December 2021

 - Flood Hazard Area Maps